pop-os/pop/REPOS.md

 - [eddy](https://github.com/pop-os/eddy) - A debian package installer for Pop\!\_OS
 - [envfile](https://github.com/pop-os/envfile) - Rust crate for reading an environment file into an in\-memory map, updating it, and writing it back\.
 - [exit\-status\-ext](https://github.com/pop-os/exit-status-ext) - Rust trait for extending \`std::process::ExitStatus\`
+- [fd\-reactor](https://github.com/pop-os/fd-reactor) - A Rust crate which provides an async reactor for handling file descriptors in a background thread
 - [ffmpeg](https://github.com/pop-os/ffmpeg) - ffmpeg with NVENC support enabled
 - [firefox\-css\-extension](https://github.com/pop-os/firefox-css-extension) - A Firefox Extension for Pop OS that ensures CSS is visible at all times
 - [firmware\-manager](https://github.com/pop-os/firmware-manager) - Generic framework and GTK UI for firmware updates from system76\-firmware and fwupd, written in Rust\.